rexresearch.com

 microcontroller, 8048 or 8051 available from Intel Corporation.

-includes a clock crystal 26 along with capacitors 27 and 28.
-System
+which includes a clock crystal 26 along with capacitors 27 and 28.

-clock 24 may run at any clock frequency suitable for the particular
+System clock 24 may run at any clock frequency suitable for the

-type of microprocessor used.
-In accordance with one embodiment of the
+particular type of microprocessor used.
+In accordance with one

-chart form with reference to FIGS. 11 a-d.
-In general, microprocessor
+flow chart form with reference to FIGS. 11 a-d.
+In general,

 Controllable generator circuit 29 includes modulation frequency